 Both languages seem alike when written, but they are very different when spoken, the Portuguese being one of the most difficult languages in the world, because of its use of closed vowels (Brazilian is an evolution easier to learn, because it uses less closed vowels).

 Portuguese, generally, do understand Spanish, if spoken slowly, but it doesn't work the other way.
 That's where "Portunhol" may become useful.

-If you plan to go to Portugal, or to deal with Portuguese, there´s a word that you should understand - "Desenrascanço" or in its verbal form "Desenrascar".
+If you plan to visit Portugal, or to deal with Portuguese, there´s a word that you should understand - "Desenrascanço" or in its verbal form "Desenrascar".

 It has no translation in English, and browsing the net searching the best way to explain it, I found a silly text that, despite some nonsenses that shocked the few Portuguese that commented it, gives a close idea: